hdadvisors/chesterfield-market-analysis/docs/part-1a-3.md

 ## Defining NOAH

-While research around NOAH has been growing over the past several years, an official definition still does not exist.
-But general agreement among advocates and practitioners is that NOAH is older, outmoded, and in less desirable locations.
+While research around NOAH has been growing over the past several years, an universally-accepted definition still does not exist.
+But general agreement among advocates and practitioners is that NOAH units are older, outmoded, and in less desirable locations.

 When these characteristics are placed into the context of a community's rental market, rents are generally lower than the typical rental unit because NOAH units are of comparably lower quality than newer units on the market.

-CoStar, a commercial real estate and analytics provider with its global research operations based in Richmond, Virginia, conducted an analysis of NOAH properties in Fall 2016.
-This analysis was done at the request of Urban Land Institute's Terwilliger Center for Housing and concluded that 76 percent of the 335,978 multifamily properties in their database were NOAH properties.
+CoStar, a commercial real estate and analytics provider with its global research operations based in Richmond, Virginia, conducted an [analysis of NOAH properties](https://americas.uli.org/new-costar-data-identifies-5-5-million-units-naturally-occurring-affordable-housing-markets-across-united-states/) in Fall 2016 at the request of Urban Land Institute's Terwilliger Center for Housing.

+This analysis concluded that 76 percent of the 335,978 multifamily properties in their database were NOAH properties.
 CoStar came to this conclusion based on their proprietary rating system, which gives each property a star rating from one to five stars, wherein one- and two-star properties are the equivalent of Class B and C properties.

 ::: {.rmdnote}